 Primrose Campground is open.
-No fees are being charged and no services are available.
-The campground road has packed snow (10/31/18)
+As of May 17, 2019 fees are being charged and services are available.

 Summer camping season over.
 However, some of our campgrounds stay open until it snows.
 If a campground is open, the gate will be open and camping is on a first come first serve basis.